dfosco/dfosco.github.io/_works/motion.md

 ---

-I recently started playing around with [Framer.js](framerjs.com), a JS framework to build high-definition mobile prototypes.
+I recently started playing around with [Framer.JS](framerjs.com), a JavaScript-based framework to build high definition mobile prototypes.

-Framer uses CoffeeScript, which is easier on the eyes than vanilla JS, but still got quite the learning curve — you still have to know what you're doing to pull out the crazy stuff.
+Framer lets you write CoffeeScript, which is easier on the eyes than vanilla JS, but still got quite the learning curve — you still have to know what you're doing to pull out the crazy stuff.

 Regardless, it's _really_ fun to play with.
-This is what I came up with so far.
+Here's a list of ongoing experiments:

 <div class="framer-item__wrapper">
     <div class="framer-item">